Project-DA-FANH/2024-08-19-CSU-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to all faculty, staff and students working at or attending any one of the 23 California State University system.
 </p>
 {% endcomment %}